PizzamanJ10/bmdc_learning/Exercises/Python/README.md

 # This Section Aims To Provide Exercises On The Following Topics

+## Folder Structure Explanation

+> Each of the chapters below will have its own folder.
+Each folder will have multiple exercises aimed to Help practicing the topics in the chapter.
+Here we have the first exercise in chapter 1.
+Each exercise contains a `README.md` file.
+You will find the instructions over there.
+Good Luck!

+./Python
+├── Chapter-1
+│ └── 01-multiple-choice-quiz-game
+│ ├── README.md
+│ ├── multi_choice_quiz_game.py
+│ └── questions.py
+└── README.md

 ## Python Topics up to and Including Making UDP Calls

 ## 1. Python Basics